 This rustic Warm Salmon Salad with Tomato Citrus Sauce served on a bed of greens, quinoa and asparagus makes a healthy, delicious, fresh spring/summer meal.

 It’s a nice change of pace from grilled or roasted salmon fillets, super healthy and low in calories.
 Don’t let the term ‘salad’ mislead you as the dish is very substantial with its multiple layers.

 The recipe serves 2 giant eaters (like my husband) or 4 lighter eaters.
 Because you end up with quite a bit of sauce – one cup – you can easily add more quinoa, greens and/or salmon to stretch the dish to feed a couple more people.

-This is a perfect salad for a lazy summer afternoon or evening or a brunch event.
-The whole thing is ready in 30 minutes or you can make the various parts ahead and just assemble it right before serving.
-Stress free and delicious!
+This is a perfect salad for a lazy summer afternoon/evening or a brunch event.
+The whole thing is ready in 30 minutes.
+Stress free and delicious.

 - Use shrimp or rainbow trout instead of salmon.

 - Instead of roasting the salmon, try the sous vide method in our sous vide salmon recipe.
 Use the spicy tomato citrus sauce from this recipe.

 - Alter the garnishes with homemade garlic croutons or chopped green onions (instead of nuts and parsley).